0fajarpurnama0/file-synchronizer-online-course-sharing/README.md

 # Dependencies for using these scripts.

-apache2, php, php-curl, librsync, rdiff, rdiff, duplicity
+apache2, php, php-curl, librsync, rdiff, rdiff, duplicity, MOOSH (will be implemented in the future)

 # Disclaimer